My mother inspired in me a loving and a fighting spirit.

 Harriet Tubman.

-We were born in different times, but we’re still sisters”.
+We were born in different times, but were

 When she passed away, I grieved for that lost opportunity to sit down and talk.